 Best Time of the Year

-Overall, the best time to visit is anywhere between March through October.
+Overall, the best time to visit is anywhere between March and October.
 You can definitely visit Vendicari outside these months, but the weather is much more unpredictable, and the sea might be too cold to comfortably swim in.

 Spring: (March-May): Typically has great weather with cooler temperatures and very few crowds at the beaches.
 The sea might be a bit chilly.